levenlabs/dank/README.md

 Deletes the given filename.
 Optionally you can send a `sig` to verify the signature matches the filename before deleting.
 If you pass an empty sig or pass no sig then no verification will be performed.
 This returns no body.

+The `sig` is not guaranteed to be escaped when returned from `/assign` so make sure you URL encode it before sending it to `/delete`.

 Params: `filename`, `sig`